-The curriculum includes rigorous courses focused on the relationships between the economic, social, spiritual, physical, psychological, and environmental dimensions affecting human health on a daily basis.
+The curriculum includes rigorous courses focused on the relationships between the economic, social, spiritual, physical, psychological, and environmental dimensions affecting human health daily.
 Upon completing their courses, graduates often sit for credentialing exams such as the Certified Health Education Specialist exam, offered by the National Commission for Health Education Credentialing.

 Applications must include official transcripts from the student’s undergraduate career, reflecting a completed bachelor’s degree with a minimum 2.5 GPA.
 Students should also submit a 500–word personal statement highlighting their interest in CBU’s program, their long–term professional goals, and general interest in public health as a field.

-CBU is regionally accredited by the Western Association of Schools and Colleges.
+California Baptist University – CBU Online is regionally accredited by the Western Association of Schools and Colleges.
 The public health program holds accreditation from the Council on Education for Public Health.